 Our first sessions with the trainer included teaching him some basic commands, teaching us how to read and understand his body language (now that's a real eye opener which you can see in the video of one of his training sessions here) and how to introduce him to people entering our home.

-You can see in this video that dogs exhibit so many different signals but unfortunately we misinterpret most of them.
+You can see in this video of Frisbee with his new trainer, that dogs exhibit so many different signals but unfortunately we misinterpret most of them.
 For instance, if a dog rolls over on his back we think they want us to pet their stomach when in fact the dog could be trying to create more distance and wants you to leave him alone.
 Oh and let's not forget the wagging tail.
 Almost everyone thinks a wagging tail means the dog is happy or excited...well not really the case as you can see here.

 Learning how to read Frisbee's stress signals was paramount for us in our efforts to understand him better and be better able to provide for his needs.